paolomonella/romualdus/README.md

 - `splitter.py`: (see XML file description above)

-### Post-processing of JuxtaCommons.org collation files
+Post-processing of JuxtaCommons.org collation files:

 - `diff`: spreadsheets to check the diffs found by module `variant_subtype.py`
 - `juxta.py`: trigger for all other scripts (pre-processing before collation and post-procesing after collation)